paulscherrerinstitute/snapshot/Readme.md

 # Overview
-Snapshot is Python based tool with a graphical user interface which is able to store (and later restore) values of channel access process variables.
-PVs).
+Snapshot is Python based tool with a graphical user interface which is able to store (and later restore) values of Channel Access process variables (PVs).

 ![Screenshot](snapshot.png)